In 2016 for the first time, mobile internet usage surpassed computer usage. It shouldn’t have been a surprise to anyone paying attention.

 3. Don’t Use Flash.

-Flash largely fell out of favor years ago because it’s bad for SEO.
+Using Flash throughout your website is an SEO mistake.
 It can slow down a page’s load time and there are a lot of browsers and devices where it just doesn’t work at all.

 Neither Android nor iOS devices support flash, so if you build a website that depends in any way on the experience of a Flash animation, your mobile users will be left out.
 At this point, it’s best to scrap the technology altogether on your website and find a strong web design that works without it.